ajfriesen/ajfriesen.com/content/en/post/rancher-overview/index.md

 | `Node Role`         | Worker, etcd and Control Plane roles for Kubernetes                                |
 | `User Cluster`      | The Cluster created for your actual workload                                       |
 ****

-### Rancher Management Cluster and user cluster networking

-Rancher will not take care of your general AWS infrastructure like networking.
-This needs to be taken care of by yourself.
-I would recommend to go with terraform but AWS Cloudformation and the AWS Console will work as well.

-The rancher management cluster is running in a VPC.
-The cluster you want to create needs another VPC.
-That is something you have to take care of by yourself.
-Rancher will not create the networking for you.

-You can create the requirement network infrastructure with the AWS Console but I would recommend to go with AWS Cloudformation or terraform.

-What you need:

-- VPC for Rancher management cluster
-- VPC for Rancher created Kubernetes cluster
-- VPC peering between those 2 VPS

-Why do you need the peering?
-Rancher will ssh into each node and will do the provisioning for each Kubernetes node.
-Also the created Kubernetes cluster will ping back to Rancher for health checks.

 ### Cloud Credentials